Under new direction!

 Franklin Castle

-Once upon a time… back in the 1800’s, when Franklin boulevard was lined with giant elm trees and stately mansions of the wealthy, it was called the “Millionaires’ Row”.
-Right after German immigrant Johannes Tiedemann of Süderau bought ‘Bachelor’s Hall from Alonzo Wolverton in 1865, the home became the scene of several fatalities.
+Once upon a time, back in the 1800’s, when Franklin Boulevard was lined with giant elm trees and stately mansions, a German immigrant Johannes Tiedemann of Süderau bought a traditional wooden house from Alonzo Wolverton.
+Soon after, in 1865, the home became the theatre in which several fatal acts unfolded.
 Whilst some attribute what happened here to sheer terrible luck, others feel that more sinister forces must have been at play.

 However, this was just the beginning of Franklin Castle’s adventures and you have just stepped across the threshold into another dimension.
 A quiet world of gaslights, horse-drawn carriages, wonder, and Love.